mui/material-ui/examples/nextjs-hooks-with-typescript/README.md

-# Next.js Hooks with Typescript example
+# Next.js Hooks with TypeScript example

 ## How to use